DrewKiino/Atlantis/README.md

 ![alt tag](https://github.com/DrewKiino/Atlantis/blob/master/Images/log-print-colors.png?raw=true)

-*Note*: ```.None``` log type is also available, use this when your app goes on production.
+*Note*: ```.None``` log type is also available as a log level configuration, use this when your app goes on production.
 Atlantis will skip all code execution if need be.

 *Note*: the logging framework doesn't print its logs in colors by default, if want to, you will have to set the configuration as early as you can preferably in the ```AppDelegate.swift```, like so...